ngs-docs/angus/dammit_annotation.md

 dammit annotate trinity.nema.fasta --busco-group metazoa --user-databases nema.reference.prot.faa --n_threads 4
 ```

-While dammit runs, it will print out which tasks its running to the terminal. dammit is
+While dammit runs, it will print out which task it is running to the terminal. dammit is
 written with a library called [pydoit](www.pydoit.org), which is a python workflow library similar
 to GNU Make.
 This not only helps organize the underlying workflow, but also means that if we
 interrupt it, it will properly resume!